 Automatic Lazy Rendering

-WP Rocket 3.17 introduces a feature called Automatic Lazy Rendering, which delays the rendering of distant elements from the fold, in order to display the above the fold elements faster.
+The Automatic Lazy Rendering feature delays the rendering of distant elements from the fold, in order to display the above the fold elements faster.

 Those below the fold elements will be rendered only when visitors scroll down the page.